opencooperativeecosystem/docs/docs/Applications/app_description.md

 ###

 ### Component Library

-This supports work coordination for OCW.
-It is currently implemented as a new user interface for OCP/ValueNetwork, but is designed to be able to use other backends.

 | Code | Production Installation | Test Installation |
 | :--- | :--- | :--- |